Developer guide

 Phone number

-Phone number verification allows users to verify their phone number using an OTP code.
+Phone number verification allows users to verify or submit their phone number.

 Phone number step may include: